Incredibleea/python-brighton/README.md

 # python-brighton
-Python Lector all in JU.
+Python Lectures all in JU.

 Just for the time being and first commit.